Random matrices: Examples and generalizations

 This amounts to an algebraic equation of degree $m+1$ in $Y_2$ and of degree $2$ in $x$.
-So $x(Y_2)$ has two branches, and can easily be computed,

-In the case where the corresponding algebraic curve has genus zero, let us look for a rational parametrization of that curve, in other words for an analogue of the Joukowsky map.
-We want to express both $x$ and $Y_2$ as functions of a variable $z$ on the Riemann sphere $\bar{\mathbb{C}}$.
-Assuming $Y_2(\infty)=\infty$, and calling $z=\zeta_i$ the positions of the poles, we have This leads to
+In the case where the corresponding algebraic curve has genus zero, let us look for a rational parametrization of that curve.
+We want to express both $x$ and $Y_2$ as functions of a variable $z$ on the Riemann sphere $\overline{\mathbb{C}}$.
+Assuming that $z=\infty$ is the point where both $x=\infty$ and $Y_2=\infty$, and calling $z=\zeta_i$ the positions of the poles, this leads to

-which turns out to be the unique rational parametrization of our algebraic curve, modulo M\"obius transformations of $z$.
-The parameters $\zeta_i$ are determined by $Y_2(\zeta_i)=\lambda_i$, and we moreover have the condition
+Up to M\"obius transformations of $z$, this is the unique rational parametrization of our algebraic curve that has the correct asymptotic behaviours.
+The parameters $\zeta_i$ are determined by $Y_2(\zeta_i)=\lambda_i$.
+Moreover, we also have $Y_2(-\zeta_i)=\lambda_i$, and in the limit $z\to -\zeta_i$ Eq.~\eqref{eq:xryt} implies

-So the assumption that our spectral curve has genus zero completely determines the parameters $c_i$.
+So the assumption that our spectral curve has genus zero completely determines the coefficients $c_i$.